GW’s Epilepsy Clinical Program

 Epidiolex is GW’s lead cannabinoid product candidate and is a proprietary oral solution of pure plant-derived cannabidiol, or CBD.
 GW’s Epidiolex development is initially concentrating on severe, orphan, early-onset, treatment-resistant epilepsy syndromes including Dravet syndrome, Lennox-Gastaut syndrome (LGS) and Tuberous Sclerosis Complex (TSC).

 GW’s Epidiolex development includes two distinct programs:

 FDA-authorized clinical trials program

 - We have commenced a series of clinical trials designed to obtain safety and efficacy data on Epidiolex to provide to the FDA and other regulatory authorities around the world, which is necessary to be considered for approval as a prescription medicine.
 Target indications currently include Dravet syndrome, Lennox-Gastaut syndrome and Tuberous Sclerosis Complex.
 In these trials, eligible patients are randomly assigned to receive Epidiolex or placebo added to their current treatment and evaluated over a specific period of time.
 These trials are “blinded” meaning that patients, families, and physicians do not know which treatment arm they have been assigned.

-- GW’s current Phase 3 pivotal trials program for Epidiolex includes two Phase 3 trials in Dravet syndrome, two in LGS, one in TSC, and one in IS.
+- GW’s current Phase 3 pivotal trials program for Epidiolex includes two Phase 3 trials in Dravet syndrome, two in LGS and one in TSC.
 The first two of these Phase 3 trials, one in Dravet syndrome and two in LGS, have showed significantly greater reductions in specific seizure types for patients taking Epidiolex compared to those taking placebo. (see GW press releases: 14 March 2016 & 27 June 2016, 26 September 2016).